Andy1978/octave-rapidjson/README.md

-# octave-rapidjson, a JSON parser for GNU Octave >= 5.0
+# octave-rapidjson, a JSON parser for GNU Octave >= 3.8

-**This is branch octave5.0.
-See branch octave4.4 for compatibility with GNU Octave <= 4.4**

 [GNU Octave](https://www.gnu.org/software/octave/) wrapper around [RapidJSON](http://rapidjson.org/)

 These wrapper doesn't try to be compatible with jsondecode/jsonencode or JSONlab.

-Instead it tries to map GNU Octave data structures as close as possible to JSON and back so that loading a JSON, manipulate it in Octave and store it back alters as less as possible and ideally doesn't change, or alter the type, of the untouched data.
+Instead it tries to map GNU Octave data structures as close as possible to JSON and back.
 So the major design goal is that in GNU Octave

 ```
 assert (load_json (save_json (foo)), foo)